usagov/vote-gov/README.md

 brew install hugo
 ```

-You can also [download the latest release][hugo-release] and checkout the
+You can also [download the latest release][hugo-release] and check out the
 [quick start guide][hugo-quick-guide] for further instructions.

 [hugo-release]: https://github.com/spf13/hugo/releases "Download Latest Hugo Release"